chatur1998/ChatGPT-clone/README.md

 ### Features

-- **Dynamic Input Resizing**: The input box resizes based on the text content up to a maximum height.
 - **File Upload**: Users can upload files via the input area.
 - **Message Copying**: Users can copy the content of messages to the clipboard.
 - **Chat History**: Maintains a record of conversations in a left pane.